Preparing your lawn and Husqvarna Automower® for the mowing season

 Start watering if it’s a dry spring.

-Getting Automower® ready
+Getting Automower® ready for the season

 - Walk around your garden and check the boundary wire installation.